 - Forex Trading: This is commonly used in forex to predict price corrections.

-- Stock Market: Traders apply it to stock charts to analyze retracements after significant price movements.
+- Stock Market: Traders use it to analyze retracements after significant price movements on stock charts.

 - Cryptocurrency: Crypto traders use Fibonacci levels to identify potential buying and selling zones.